Themes and trends for global payments 2023/24

 Hiring freezes and caution

-We have witnessed a number of hiring freezes and a more general market slow down across payments; however, for many companies, hiring continues selectively, albeit at a slower pace (notably product, sales, engineering and marketing).
+We have witnessed a number of hiring freezes and a more general market slowdown across payments; however, for many companies, hiring continues selectively, albeit at a slower pace (notably product, sales, technology and engineering and marketing).
 Processes are typically cautious and sticking to tighter budgets with less legroom to negotiate on both fixed and variable components.
+There has been a strong focus on internal promotions for many organisations.
+Following mass restructurings, particularly within technology companies and PE backed fintech’s, there has been a huge opportunity for payment providers to attract top talent at a more affordable price.

 Challenges around infrastructure